palkerecsenyi/grammarer/README.md

 | Left      | 0 = Amount of rows :: 1 = Amount of columns |
 | Down      | 0 = Amount of columns :: 1 = Amount of rows |

+#### This section is incomplete.
+More content will be added soon.
+Sorry for the inconvenience caused.

 # License and Attributions
 Grammarer is licensed under the MIT license, available [here](https://github.com/palkerecsenyi/grammarer/blob/master/LICENSE.md).
 Any contribution is welcome and everything will be considered.